KomMonitor/kommonitor-importer/README.md

   }
 }
 ```
+Similar to the spatial resouce mapping, you can indicate, if missing indicator values should be kept.
+This could be useful
+if a timeseries is not complete and values are missing for some time steps.
+Just set `keepMissingOrNullValueIndicator` to
+true, so that  missing indicators will be added and indicators with a NULL value will be kept.

 ## Update Datasets
 The KomMonitor Import API also provides dedicated endpoints for updating existing resources.
 Just like the simple import,
 datasets will be imported from a datasource and converted in an appropriate format.
 The only difference is, that finally